Mahavir Jayanti | Bhagwan Mahavir

-Although many are aware of the Buddha or the deities of Hinduism, few of us know anything about Bhagwan Mahavir (599-527 BCE), whose birth the Jain community around the world will celebrate on April 25th, 2021.
+Although many are aware of the Buddha or the deities of Hinduism, few of us know anything about Bhagwan Mahavir (599-527 BCE), whose birth the Jain community around the world will celebrate as Mahavir Jayanti on April 14th, 2022.

 This celebration is known as Mahavir Jayanti and is a National Holiday in India.
 Jainism, along with Hinduism and Buddhism, is the three primary spiritual traditions of India.
 The archeological evidence indicates that although Mahavir was a contemporary of the Buddha, Jainism predated Mahavir by several thousand years and, therefore, is one of the oldest religions in India and in the world.

 He rejected the caste system and the sexism that pervaded the society of his time (and that unfortunately persists) and promoted a radical social justice movement based on complete equality and equal inherent value.
 He did not limit this revolution to humans and was the first historical figure to regard all nonhuman animals as full members of the moral community.
 He was also the first historical figure to articulate the view that the planet itself, including air, water, and earth, consists of living systems.

 Mahavir was, indeed, the first ecologist.
 The notion of revolution is often connected with violence, particularly in modern times.
 The central feature of Mahavir’s revolution, however, was Ahimsa, or nonviolence.
 Mahavir provided the most expansive concept of Ahimsa that the world has ever known not only by extending this notion to include all living beings, but by making clear that violence was not simply a matter of what we did, but what we thought and spoke.